 Comparing Equipment Cost

-Whether you choose between a rototiller vs plow for small farms, your choice should protect your cash flow and reduce hidden expenses over time.
+Whether you choose between a plow vs rototiller for small farms, your choice should protect your cash flow and reduce hidden expenses over time.
 Let’s take a look at the real-world cost factors that small operators experience:

 The upfront pricing is usually the first consideration for small farmers.
 The initial purchase price of the plow is typically less.
 However, tractor compatibility also matters, and if your tractor isn’t suited, upgrading it could erase those initial savings.